eBay/restcommander/README.md

 * 1000 servers requests and all responses aggregated in 7 seconds
 * 10,000 servers requests and all responses aggregated in 48 seconds
 * 20,000 servers requests and all responses aggregated in 70 seconds
-* 20,000 is far less than the maximum scale we tested and it never crashed.
+* 20,000 is far less than the maximum scale we tested and it is stable for months.
 We have not been able to find the scalability limit. :-)

 ###[Run Instructions](http://www.restsuperman.com/get-started.html#a_zero_installation)<a name="a_runInstructions"></a>